 - Students in the ENC 0011 Reading & Writing Strategies course will meet onsite once a week for four hours and once a week online for four hours.
 The total course length is a total of six weeks. - Students in the MAT 0023 Mathematical Reasoning & Strategies course will meet onsite once a week for four hours and once a week online for four hours.
-The total course length is six weeks. - Students in the SLS 0071 Foundations course will meet onsite one hour each day from Monday through Friday.
+The total course length is six weeks. - Students in the SLS 0071 Foundations course will meet onsite one day for two and a half hours and online once a week for two and a half hours.
 The total course length is four weeks.

-Note: Students taking 4 hour courses are charged \$1,280 per attempt.
+Note: The ENC 0011, MAT 0023 and SLS 0071 courses are offered in a blended modality and are only available to students enrolling into a program at the school.
+Students taking 4 hour courses are charged \$1,280 per attempt.